 Brock Turner was a 19-year-old freshman at Stanford and a member of the school’s swim team when he was arrested on January 18, 2015.
 Turner was convicted in March 2016 on three counts of felony sexual assault.
 The convictions carried a potential sentence of fourteen years in prison, and the prosecutors asked for six years.
 Instead, Turner was sentenced to six months in the Santa Clara County Jail, and he was released after three months.
-Immediately, widespread public criticism of the sentence emerged, and California lawmakers reacted with Assembly Bill 701 and Assembly Bill 2888.
+Immediately, widespread public criticism of the sentence emerged, and California lawmakers and sex crimes lawyers reacted with Assembly Bill 701 and Assembly Bill 2888.
 Governor Jerry Brown signed both measures late in 2016.

 The new statutes mean harsher consequences for those convicted of sex crimes in this state.
 A sentence for rape now must include at least some amount of time in a California state prison.
 The proposal to incarcerate sex offenders posed a real challenge for the state as California’s criminal justice system is working to move away from its reliance on prison sentences and incarceration.
 Governor Brown said that while he is generally opposed to new proposals for incarcerating convicted criminal offenders, “Nevertheless, I am signing AB 2888, because I believe it brings a measure of parity to sentencing for criminal acts that are substantially similar.”

 As governor in 1977, Jerry Brown signed into law a strict system for sentencing convicted offenders.
 But the governor has since admitted that he regrets those policies, and he’s been outspoken against other tough-on-crime measures in recent years.
 Nevertheless, in reaction to the accusations lodged against comedian Bill Cosby, in 2016 Governor Brown also signed legislation – the Justice for Victims Act, Senate Bill 813 – that removes California’s statutes of limitations for specified sex crimes.